libp2p/specs/gossipsub/README.md

 random walk with an associated TTL.
 If the TTL is greater than 0 and the number of nodes in the receiver's active list is greater than 1, then it propagates the request further.
-Otherwise, it selects nodes from its passive list at random, replaces them with the shuffle contents, and sends back a `SHUFFLEREPLY`.
+Otherwise, it selects nodes from its passive list at random, sends back a `SHUFFLEREPLY` and replaces them with the shuffle contents.
 The originating node receiving the `SHUFFLEREPLY` also replaces nodes in its passive list with the contents of the message.
+Care

+should be taken for issues with transitive connectivity due to NAT.
+If a node cannot connect to the originating node for a `SHUFFLEREPLY`, then it should not perform the shuffle.
+Similarly, the originating node could time out waiting for a shuffle reply and try with again with a lower ttl, until a ttl of zero reuses the connection in the case of NATed hosts.

 In addition to shuffling, proximity awareness and leave cleanup requires that we compute RTT samples and check connectivity to nodes